The Naked Chef

-The Naked Chef is a BBC Two television cooking programme starring Jamie Oliver.
-It originally ran for three series plus three Christmas specials, and was produced by Optomen Television for the BBC.
+The Naked Chef is a BBC Two cooking programme starring Jamie Oliver.
+It debuted in April 1999, and originally ran for three series plus three Christmas specials, and was produced by Optomen Television for the BBC.
 The show was Oliver's television debut, and was noted for its use of jumpy, close-up camera work, and the presenter's relaxed style.

-The programme was credited with inspiring men to cook due to Oliver's "blokey" approach.

 Each episode took its theme from a social situation or event in Oliver's life, such as a hen night or babysitting.
-In series 1 and 2, except the Christmas specials, Oliver was filmed cooking at a home paid for by the BBC.
+In series 1 and 2, except the Christmas specials, Oliver was filmed cooking at a home paid for by the production company.
 In series 3, the kitchen locations shifted to other venues.